 Usage of Big Data Tools in Social Media

-- Bitly: Bitly is a Data Analytics tool used for high-quality analytics, and it is able to establish short links that can be tracked across the web.
+- Bitly: Bitly is a Data Analytics tool used for high-quality analytics, and it can establish short links that can be tracked across the web.
 It can be used to cut short any URL so that it can fit nicely across any social media webpage.

 We have now come to the end of this section on ‘What is Hadoop?’